This article describes the steps required to set up your new system.

 Will you be doing in-depth reporting?

 If you'd like to enhance the reporting capabilities of Mazévo, you can create event type and organization type records.
-Event types allow you to classify events created in Mazévo, while organization types allow you to classify organizations.
+Event types allow you to classify events created in Mazévo, while organization types will enable you to classify organizations.

 Once events and organizations are flagged with the appropriate type, you can use these type records to filter data on most reports and tools in Mazévo.